andrewburger/andrewburger.github.io/_posts/2009-07-10-anyone-can-teach.md

 (Update Note - This was originally posted on a previous domain andrewaburger.com)

 No matter what path you walk in life, you have unique knowledge that only you can share.
 You are the only one who has lived in the exact way that you have.
 You have accumulated certain experiences, talents, interests, and knowledge and combined them together in such a fashion that noone else has.
 That knowledge can truly unlock your life and give purpose.
 We all have that innate desire to benefit others with our knowledge and to be needed, whether we admit it to ourselves or not.
 You can only teach what you know, but I will tell you how to do it.
-Think and use <strong>R.E.A.S.O.N.</strong>
+Think and use **R.E.A.S.O.N.**

-<h3><em>RECOGNIZE</em> Your Fear</h3>
+## RECOGNIZE Your Fear

 Okay, so you don't have a PhD.
 If you knew everything, then there would be no problem right?
 Wrong.
 One of the most common assumptions on our own ability to teach requires that we know everything on a particular topic, and we need to study it for years, in order to teach it.
 The root of the problem is fear.
 You fear not having the answers that inevitably come up while teaching.
 You fear that they will not find you interesting.
 You fear ...
 Yes, there may be many fears.
 It can paralyse you.
 Much of it can be overwhelming at the beginning, but when you begin with courage and do it regardless, you'll remember the reason why you are doing this, and be able to continue.

 <strong>Bottom line:</strong> Fear is usually based upon the unknown, and over-the-top expectations.
 The rest of this section will help you to overcome this.